All You Need to Know About the FSA ID

 As with all passwords, it is case-sensitive.
 Again, no personal identifiers.
 No password you have used elsewhere.
 Remember, this username and password combination gains access to your personal financial information so make it as hard as possible on those hackers!

-Enter your name, date of birth, Social Security number, contact information (including mobile phone number if desired), preferred language, and challenge questions and answers.
+Enter your name, date of birth, Social Security number, contact information (including a mobile phone number if desired), preferred language, and challenge questions and answers.

 If you have a Federal Student Aid PIN, you can link your FSA ID to the PIN.
 However, the PIN was discontinued and replaced by the current FSA ID system in 2015, so you probably don’t have a PIN and won’t be getting one.

 Review your information.
 Read and accept the terms and conditions.
 Next, you’ll receive an email at the address you provided so you can confirm your identity, and you’re done!

 You can use your FSA ID to sign a FAFSA right away.
 However, it takes the Social Security Administration up to three days to verify your information.
 You can’t log in with the FSA ID to any of the websites listed above including the FAFSA until you are verified.

 If you receive an email saying your Social Security information does not match, double-check that your Social Security number and date of birth you entered match your SSN card.
 (Another side note, be sure to use the student’s FSA ID when completing the FAFSA.
 You may run into another SSN match error if you entered a parent’s FSA ID when you created the form.)